ckb-next/ckb-next/README.md

 What happened to the original [ckb](https://github.com/ccMSC/ckb)?
 ---
-We don't know.
-The author of **ckb** [ccMSC](https://github.com/ccMSC) suddenly disappeared and hasn't showed up since July 2016.
-So the community around ckb decided to take the project over and continue its development.
+Due to time restrictions, the original author of **ckb** [ccMSC](https://github.com/ccMSC) hasn't been able to further develop the software.
+So the community around it decided to take the project over and continue its development.
 That's how **ckb-next** was created.
-Currently it's not rock solid and very easy to set up on newer systems but we are actively working on this.
+Currently it's not rock solid and not very easy to set up on newer systems but we are actively working on this.
 Nevertheless the project already incorporates a notable amount of fixes and patches in comparison to the original ckb.

 Contents
 --------